JJPimenta/pokedemo/README.md

 # Pokedemo

-A iOS application that retrieves and shows Pokémon information from an external API.
+An iOS application that retrieves and shows Pokémon information from an external API.

 ## Desenvolvimento